 Showing the World the One Who is Patient With Us

 As I reflect on His patience toward me – toward us – I remember He is still patiently waiting for others.
 This journey of experiencing God’s patience isn’t solely for ourselves or to “learn a lesson.”
-Our God always has missional purposes in what He’s revealing to us about Himself.
+Though He does show us because He loves us – of course!
+Period.
+And also: our God has missional purposes in the glory He’s revealed.
 When we receive God’s patience, it causes a longing in our hearts to share it with others.
 It compels us to extend His patience with everyone who crosses our path.
 We know His patience is imperative not only for our redemption story but for everyone we meet.

-However, we can’t give something of God to others that we don’t know ourselves.
-So, before we begin attempting to give others patience in our own strength after reading this, we ought to ask ourselves: have we truly known God’s patience toward us lately?
+Before we attempt to extend patience, we ought to consider: have we truly known God’s patience toward us lately?
 Where do we see evidence of that?
 Do we need to repent of any self-reliance, impatience, or unbelief in the way?

 Once we have known God’s patience, how can we practically share His patience with others?
 I don’t think it’s by preaching or arguing, but by simply remaining patient.
 Waiting instead of rushing.
 Listening instead of stewing.
 Taking our place with a calm spirit.
 Allowing someone to speak without interrupting.
 Doesn’t God do that for us and so much more?
 When we are patient in an impatient world, we show the world the One who is patient with us.